dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/react-notes+baas/index.md

 🚀 Configure your Database rules to allow Public access [here](https://firebase.google.com/docs/database/security/quickstart#sample-rules)

-However, it is extra credit to add authentication for users to your app.
+Note: it is extra credit to add authentication for users to your app and not just allow anybody to post notes.